gchq/Gaffer/core/operation/README.md

 Here are some frequently asked questions.

 #### If I do a query like GetElements or GetAdjacentIds the response type is a CloseableIterable - why?
 To avoid loading all the results into memory, Gaffer stores should return an iterable that lazily loads and returns the data as a user iterates around the results.
-In the cases of Accumulo and HBase this means a connection to Accumulo/HBase must remain open whilst you iterate around the results.
+In the case of Accumulo this means a connection to Accumulo must remain open whilst you iterate around the results.
 This closeable iterable should automatically close itself when you get to the end of the results.
-However, if you decide not to read all the results, i.e you just want to check if the results are not empty !results.iterator().hasNext() or an exception is thrown whilst iterating around the results, then the results iterable will not be closed and hence the connection to Accumulo/HBase will remain open.
+However, if you decide not to read all the results, i.e you just want to check if the results are not empty !results.iterator().hasNext() or an exception is thrown whilst iterating around the results, then the results iterable will not be closed and hence the connection to Accumulo will remain open.
 Therefore, to be safe you should always consume the results in a try-with-resources block.

 #### Following on from the previous question, why can't I iterate around the results in parallel?
-As mentioned above the results iterable holds a connection open to Accumulo/HBase.
-To avoid opening multiple connections accidentally leaving the connections open, the Accumulo and HBase stores only allow one iterator to be active at a time.
+As mentioned above the results iterable holds a connection open to Accumulo.
+To avoid opening multiple connections accidentally leaving the connections open, the Accumulo store only allows one iterator to be active at a time.
 When you call .iterator() the connection is opened.
 If you call .iterator() again, the original connection is closed and a new connection is opened.
 This means you can't process the iterable in parallel using Java 8's streaming api.
 If the results will fit in memory you could add them to a Set/List and then process that collection in parallel.

 #### How do I return all my results summarised?
 You need to provide a View to override the groupBy fields for all the element groups defined in the Schema.
 If you set the groupBy field to an empty array it will mean no properties will be included in the element key, i.e all the properties will be summarised.
 You can do this be provided a View like this: